 There’s been a paradigm shift in the way finance and financial services work with the changes in policy and the role that technology has started to play.
 The concept of credit cards to support personal and business expenses is not new.
 Today with modern financial services evolving, we see a big change in the way companies manage expenses.
 Often, it is with the help of business credit cards that they give their team to ensure quick and easy payments.

-However, even today, there’s a lot of confusion on what constitutes a personal credit card and how it differs from business credit cards.
+However, even today, there’s a lot of confusion on what constitutes a business credit card vs personal credit card and how they differ.
 Let’s start by defining the difference and then focus on the top reasons to learn the difference between business credit cards and personal credit cards.

 What is a business credit card?